high-dimensional/3d_very_deep_vae/README.md

 ### Example usages

-In the below `{config_file}` should be replaced with the path to the relevant JSON file for the model configuration to train (for example `example_configurations/VeryDeepVAE_32x32x32.json`), `{nifti_flair_directory}` with the path to the directory containing the UK Biobank imaging data NiFTI FLAIR image files and `{output_directory}` by the path to the root directory to save all model outputs to during training.
+In the below `{config_file}` should be replaced with the path to the relevant JSON file for the model configuration to train (for example `example_configurations/VeryDeepVAE_32x32x32.json`), `{nifti_directory}` with the path to the directory containing the NIfTI files to use as the trainining and validation data, and `{output_directory}` by the path to the root directory to save all model outputs to during training.
 In all cases it is assumed the commands are being executed in a Unix shell such as `sh` or `bash` - if using an alternative command-line interpreter such as `cmd.exe` or PowerShell on Windows the commands will not work.

 To see the full set of command line arguments that can be passed to the training script run